FAQ

 • Write access to QA repositories

-• Acceptance (promotion) or rejection of declared release candidates
+• Acceptance (promotion) or rejection of declared release candidates (acceptance triggers deployment to QA)

 • Testing and quality assurance